9 Wrong Ways to React in Case of an Emergency

 9. The Schedule

 You have family or friends to take care of.
 Always act on your safety plans, do not wait to react if an emergency happens.
-Preparing an emergency kit to keep you safe, fed and hydrated for at least 3 days, having a plan how to get in touch between you and your family members is a basic step to cope with during an emergency.
-CPR and first aid certificate course are the least you can take to be well prepared.
+Preparing an emergency kit to keep you safe, fed, and hydrated for at least 3 days, and having a plan for how to get in touch with you and your family members is a basic step to cope with during an emergency.
+CPR and first aid certificate courses are the least you can take to be well prepared.

 Author Bio: